 Why would you need a Muay Thai headgear?
 Let me explain this as clear as possible: there are two kinds of people in this world: those who enjoy the pain and those who don't like it so much and would like to avoid it if unnecessary.
 If you belong to the latter group you should probably buy a headgear.
 It will protect your face from all sorts of nasty elbow cuts and absorb the force of head kicks and punches.
 Muay Thai is not so damaging to your head as Boxing, however, if you spar at full power a lot or have some fresh cuts on your head you may need to wear it.

 How to choose a proper Muay Thai headgear?

 I would like to share my experience with you and help you to make an educated choice with your next purchase.
 I don't want to point you towards a specific brand at this point but rather explain what a proper Muay Thai head guard should be like and what to look for when buying one:

-- It must be of a proper size and fit tight on your head.
-Under no circumstances it should change a position during a fight and obscure your vision.
+It must be of a proper size and fit tight on your head.
+Under no circumstances, it should change a position during a fight and obscure your vision.
 It should have adjustable belts, so it won't fall down under an impact of kicks and punches.

-- It should be as light as possible but still offer a good head protection.
+It should be as light as possible and still offer a good head protection.
 This is very important.
 The longer you spar the heavier it feels on your head.
 Every extra ounce feels like a pound after one hour of sparring.
 As I mentioned before - lighter weight doesn't have to come at the expense of a protection level it offers.
 Simply, you have to invest in a good quality leather Muay Thai head gear with a great padding to have both.